dbac2002/sonar-hipchat-plugin/README.md

 A sonar plugin to send notifications to a HipChat room.

 ## Howto ##
-To build the plugin call **mvn clean package**.
+To build the plugin call **mvn clean package** (or download the current release).
 The artifact must be copied to the *SONAR_HOME/extensions/plugins* folder and sonarqube must be restarted.

+Tested for sonarqube 5.2 and 5.3

 ## configuration ##
 The following properties can be configured in the sonarqube build